LaunchCodeEducation/lchs/src/chapters/flask-intro/routes.rst

    above ``def hello():``).

    Matching the path and function names is NOT required, but doing so helps you organize your code.
-Looking at the path in a URL tells you which function controls its content.
+For example, looking at the path in a URL tells you which function controls its content.

 Check Your Understanding
 ------------------------